mattbasta/graphicsbc/README.rst

 4. Whitespace will always end the top expression or statement (and consequently break any open tuples)
 5. Whitespace will never end a block.
+6. All infix operators are computed in the order that they're encountered.
+Order of operations is not obeyed.

 Comments